 - Tenodese the posterior capsule and infraspinatus to a large Hill-Sachs lesion on the posterosuperior aspect of the humeral head in selected cases.

 - Repair additional labral structures superiorly and posteriorly if they contribute to glenohumeral instability.

 The anticipated outcome is a return to sport and high-demand activities.
 Bracing is available, but the internal repair is the most reliable technique to protect the glenohumeral articulation.
 Additional techniques can be implemented when added trauma has resulted in severe bone loss of the glenoid, humeral head, or anterior capsular structures.
 A return to high-risk activities can be anticipated in 4 to 7 months.

 1University Medical Center at Princeton, Princeton, New Jersey

-Disclosure: The authors indicated that no external funding was received for any aspect of this work.
-On the Disclosure of Potential Conflicts of Interest forms, which are provided with the online version of the article, one or more of the authors checked “yes” to indicate that the author had a relevant financial relationship in the biomedical arena outside the submitted work (http://links.lww.com/JBJSEST/A232).
+Disclosure: The author indicated that no external funding was received for any aspect of this work.
+On the Disclosure of Potential Conflicts of Interest form, which is provided with the online version of the article, the author checked “yes” to indicate that he had a relevant financial relationship in the biomedical arena outside the submitted work (http://links.lww.com/JBJSEST/A243).